angela1C/Responsive_Web_Design/bootstrapping/bstrap4.md

 - jQuery has a function called .`css()` that allows you to change the CSS of an element.

-Here's how we would change its color to blue:
+Here is an example of changing an element's color to blue:

 ```javascript
 $("#target1").css("color", "blue");